tinyvision-ai-inc/pico-ice/Docs/programming_the_mcu.md

 6. Eject the USB drive.
    At this step, the firmware should be uploaded and running.
-   You can remove the jumper for normal use.

 ![photo of which pins to short](images/pico_ice_reset_button.jpg)